-Sean Griffin is the Chair and Associate Professor of the Division of Film and Media Arts.
+Sean Griffin is the Associate Professor in the SMU Meadows Division of Film and Media Arts.
 He received his Ph.D. from the University of Southern California in 1997; his dissertation became the book Tinker Belles and Evil Queens: The Walt Disney Company from the Inside Out, examining the relationships between Disney and lesbian/gay/queer culture.
 Griffin is also the co-author of America on Film: Race, Class, Gender and Sexuality at the Movies and Queer Images: A History of Lesbian and Gay Film in America.
 He has also edited several anthologies and contributed a number of articles on the musical genre, soap operas and Disney to journals and other anthologies.
 He is currently finishing a history of the American film musical from The Jazz Singer to Teen Beach Movie, tentatively titled Free and Easy.

 Prior to becoming a professor, Dr. Griffin helped produce television ad campaigns for Disney and Touchstone motion pictures, including Who Framed Roger Rabbit?; Dead Poets Society; Honey, I Shrunk the Kids; The Little Mermaid; Pretty Woman; Dick Tracy; and Beauty and the Beast.